Loading profile data...

 By predicting revenue, expenses and cash flow, you'll make better business decisions, manage cash more effectively and increase your chances of growth and profitability.

 This blog breaks down financial forecasting, helping you create accurate predictions that can inform your financial planning.
-It'll also be important when you need to put together the financial section of your business plan – especially if you're seeking funding from banks or investors.
+It'll also be important when you need to put together the financial section of your business plan – especially if you're seeking funding from banks or potential investors.

 What is a financial forecast?